-GRI stands for General Rate Increase and has several implications in the trade and can impact quite heavily on business if not handled right..
+GRI stands for General Rate Increase and has several implications in the trade and can impact quite heavily on business..

 GRI is basically an adjustment of freight rates across all or specific trade routes during a specific time frame..